MoonPoet/xaprb-src/content/slides/qconsf-2018-devops-for-the-database/index.md

 class: roomy
 # Acknowledgments

+Many people contributed to this talk.
+Thank you.

+(When I get their OK I will add their names.)

+???

-Thanks to Jessica Kerr, Silvia Botros, Charity Majors, Laine Campbell, Nicole Forsgren PhD, too many VividCortex customers and friends to mention, and the 50+ survey respondents.
+Jessica Kerr, Silvia Botros, Charity Majors, Laine Campbell, Nicole Forsgren PhD, too many VividCortex customers and friends to mention, and the 50+ survey respondents.

 ---
 class: roomy